Eman Mohammed

 Washington, DC, USA

-Eman Mohammed an award winning photojournalist and TED fellow, currently based in Washington DC.
+Eman Mohammed is an award-winning photojournalist and Senior TED fellow currently based in Washington, DC.

 2014 - Chris Hondros Fellowship, 2014 - World Summit Youth Award, “Pursue Truth” category, 2013 - PDN30, 2010 - Outstanding Journalists award, 2009 - Judges’ Special Prize, Carmignac Gestion, 2009 - 2nd Prize, “Daily Life” category, Local Testimony, 2009 - 2nd Prize, “Nature & Environment”, Local Testimony, 2009 - Honourable Mention, UNICEF Photo of the Year, 2009 - Honourable Mention, UNICEF Photo of the Year, 2009 - New Media Award–UK, 2009 - Nomination, UNICEF POY